 By Rob Shaul

-Let’s start with “Solid.”
-A solid person never says “it’s not my job” – if something needs done, from cleaning the toilet to challenging organizational direction, a “solid” person steps in, speaks up and serves – because it needs to be done.
+Never do they say “it’s not my job” – if something needs done, from cleaning the toilet to changing organizational direction, a Quiet Professional steps in and gets it done without being asked or wanting recognition.

 The self-absorbed can’t serve.
 To serve we must be aware of others and the situation.
 Quiet Professionals are keenly aware and often address issues before others knew there was a problem.

 Few are born this way.
 Most grow into this type of service.

 We begin petty and selfish.
 Time and mistakes whittle away our self-absorption to reveal the clarity of service on the other side.